cnobile2012/dcolumn/docs/source/methods.rst

 DynamicColumnManager
 ====================
-This is not the model manager mentioned above.
+This is not the same model manager that was mentioned above.
 The `DynamicColumnManager` holds all the relevant states of the system and should be the first place you come when you need to know something about the system.

 +--------------------------+------------------+-------------------------------+
 | Method Name              | Arguments        | Description                   |